Gary and I hope to hit the road again. Someday.

 My goal is to research a state a week.
 Then compile my findings into a post for this blog.

-For this series, I’m using “the 6 top-rated tourist attractions”, “the top 9 hidden gems”, “the top 10 great places”, “the top 20 things to do”, “the 30 must-see places”, and “the like” in each state.
-I’ll be compiling information and making a travel bucket list for each state from these five sources and one travel book (which is MIA at the moment).
+I’ll be compiling lists like “the 6 top-rated tourist attractions”, “the top 9 hidden gems”, “the top 10 great places”, “the top 20 things to do”, “the 30 must-see places”, and “the like” in each state.

 Since our family quickly learned that we couldn’t go everywhere and see everything even on a year-long trip, I used categories to help us decide where we wanted to go and what we wanted to do.
 For this series, I’ll be using the following categories to organize each state’s must-see places to go and sites to see: